renspringlea/ryba.ren/books.md

 > Did not finish.
 Struggled to get into this one.
 I picked this due to the narrator being Kirby Heybourne.

 ## Queer fiction
+- The Pairing (Casey McQuiston)
+> Verdict: B. Actually stopped at 20%, just didn't feel motivated to finish it.
+> Good fun.
+You have to suspend disbelief a little bit (the story is hot people drinking expensive wine and having lots of sex).
+Very funny though - the author has returned to the comic gold of their first two novels.
 - The Absinthe Underground (Jamie Pacton)
 > Verdict: B/B+.
 Got about 60% through.
 It's fine.
 Absinthe-themed steampunk fairy lesbians.
 (As creative a setting as Light from Uncommon Stars, and that is saying something.)
 I feel like the book could do with 10% more detail in the characters' reactions to events and inner lives, which seem a little bit stiff and on rails given the story.
 - The Senator's Wife